Pujanstha1/-Predictive-Modelling-of-Inflation-Dynamics-Using-Machine-Learning-and-Time-Series-Analysis/README.md

 ## Acknowledgments
 - Data collected from Nepal Rastra Bank
-- Manoj Sir Softwarica College for guidance and support
+- Manoj Shrestha Sir and Softwarica College for guidance and support
 - Faculty members and advisors

 ## Contact